dmitri-blinov/commons-jexl/README.md

 + Functions now implement almost all basic java8 `@FunctionalInterface` interfaces, so it is possible to pass a function as an argument to java methods that accept such interfaces

++ Functions can be declared as `static` to prevent variable capturing

 + Function parameters can use `var` keyword for parameter definition